While cities use one-shot vaccines for homeless populations, Washington is still discussing, rollout weeks away

 Cosgrove and Anderson both stressed that supply is one of their biggest hurdles.
 Last week, the state received over 60,000 doses of the Johnson & Johnson vaccine, but so far they aren’t sure when the next shipment of that specific vaccine will come.
 On Wednesday, President Joe Biden announced the United States is ordering 100 million more Johnson & Johnson vaccines, on top of an earlier order for 100 million, which the company said will arrive before June.

 Even with a one-shot vaccine, inoculating homeless populations is still going to be complicated.
-Homeless people, often because of how they’ve been treated by healthcare providers in the past, can be skeptical of vaccines: Early numbers from the Seattle Flu Study show that perhaps more than half of homeless people surveyed are hestitant to getting the COVID-19 vaccine, according to Dr. Helen Chu, the lead researcher.
+Homeless people, often because of how they’ve been treated by health care providers in the past, can be skeptical of vaccines: Early numbers from the Seattle Flu Study show that perhaps more than half of homeless people surveyed are hesitant to getting the COVID-19 vaccine, according to Dr. Helen Chu, the lead researcher.

 “And it doesn’t seem to be going up, it seems to be going down,” Chu said.
 “We were alarmed by what we saw at a first pass.”